Italian Agile Frog

 Below a comparison between two recordings made simultaneously using two Marantz PMD660 recorders.

-This is an evening roost choir, consisting mainly of about 200 Western Cattle Egret, with also the calls of European Robin, Blackbird and Magpie (At 1:15 a car passes on the back of the recorders).
+These are calls from a communal roosting, mainly consisting of about 200 Western Cattle Egret, with also the calls of European Robin, Blackbird and Magpie (At 1:15 a car passes on the back of the recorders).

-By listening with headphones, to start both tracks at the same time and then mute them alternately by pressing the button with the volume symbol on the right side.
+By listening with headphones, to start both tracks at the same time and then mute them alternately by pressing the button on the right side with the volume symbol.

 top left: Analog Cassette recorder WM-D6C – top right: MiniDisc Digital recorder MZ-R50